landicefu/slides-ai-coding-tips/ai-coding-tips/sections/08-conclusion.md

 ## Effective Prompts
 - Be specific about requirements
 - Provide context and examples
+- Make the agent write prompt for you
 - Balance detail and brevity

 ## Beyond Code
-- Use AI for documentation, diagrams
+- Use AI for documentation, diagrams, prompting
 - Extend capabilities with MCP servers
-- Now focus more on architecture, design and future extensibility
+- Now focus more on architecture, design and future extensibility instead of tedious implementaion

 </div>
 </div>